atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 # NHL-Salaries-Multiple-Linear-Regression
 This repository includes a multiple linear regression analysis of the salaries of NHL players.
 A complete preliminary analysis of the dataset was conducted and the details of this analysis are included in the [dataset section](https://github.com/atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/tree/master/dataset).
-This section also includes a key for the meaning of each of the dataset features.
+This section also includes a key for the meaning of each of the dataset features and a link to the source of the dataset.

 ## Features
 The features that remained after removing duplicate columns and columns that did not have an apparent impact on each player's salary are as follows: